FabioChiodini/ProjectSpawnSwarmtc/README.md

 **Consul** is used for demo purposes (GUI)

 ### etcd
-etcd is launched as a local dockerized applications and stores variables that are used in the main Spawn code and in the scale up script
+etcd is launched as a local dockerized applications and stores variables that are used in the main Spawn, in the scale up and tear down code

 **jq** is installed on the local AMI (automatically during Spawn execution) to manipulate JSON files in shell scripts